Optware/Optware-ng/README.md

 # Migrating to uClibc-ng feeds from deprecated uClibc ones

-If you're running a deprecated uClibc 0.9.33.2 (ARMv7 or MIPSEL) feed, you can either start from scratch, or use this script that should work for most of the cases (don't forget to backup `/opt` before you proceed!):
+If you're running a deprecated uClibc-0.9.33.2 (ARMv7 or MIPSEL) feed, you can either start from scratch, or use this script that should work for most of the cases (don't forget to backup `/opt` before you proceed!):

 ```
 wget -O - http://optware-ng.zyxmon.org/scripts/move-to-uclibc-ng.sh | sh